 Unhealthy coping mechanisms can lead to devastating consequences

 The consequences of living with disordered anxiety can be numerous and devastating.
 The little things that once made life enjoyable now seem like impossible tasks – whether that is a dinner with friends, being able to attend work, or enjoying a good night of sleep.
 It becomes difficult just to be.
 The brain is hijacked.
 Often, it isn’t the anxiety symptoms themselves that rob individuals from leading a meaningful life, but it’s the coping mechanisms put into place to survive the experience.

-A common way to cope is by turning to alcohol and drugs.
+A common way to cope is by turning to alcohol and drugs (or to a process addiction such as gambling).
 It seems like a convenient option to never deal with the uncomfortable symptoms of anxiety.
 Avoidance of any situation and place that triggers anxiety/panic is another observable strategy often used by sufferers.
 However, that may eventually lead to agoraphobia.
 Isolation is another common coping mechanism observed in mental health settings: Individuals choose not to have a social life because they fear a flare up of their anxiety in public.

 For years, mental health professionals believed that anxiety could only be managed.
 As a result, the majority of people believe that it’s a condition that one will suffer from for the rest of their life.
 This is not true at all though.
 We now know that anxiety as a disorder can be overcome, and freedom can absolutely be found.
 You will not be a slave to this condition forever.
 Although, it is hard work and a long journey to truly heal.
 It is a proactive process that requires courage and the willingness to sit through uncomfortable feelings and challenge what you believed to be the reality.
 Change can start now.